What made you want to care for animals for a living?

 Rabies is a vaccine required by law, so all dogs and cats (regardless if they are indoors only) will need to have proof of a rabies vaccination.
 For dogs staying in my home, I require rabies, distemper, bordetella, and influenza.
 Please have rabies tag affixed to pet's collar.

 Can you give my dog or cat oral medications or subcutaneous fluids?
 Absolutely.
-Subcutaneous fluids, intramuscular medications, as well as oral and subcutaneous injections.
+Subcutaneous fluids, intramuscular medications, as well as oral and subcutaneous injections, depending on disposition.
+I'm unable to give oral medications to birds or bunnies.

 Do I really need to fill out all your paperwork?

-Yes, please.
-These are important documents for my business purposes and are required to be completed prior to services.
+Yes, these are important documents for my business purposes and are required to be completed prior to services.

 Are you insured?

 Absolutely!
 I am insured with the company Pet Care Insurance .
-They not only provide coverage to pet sitters, but to groomers, dog trainers, and even pet taxis.
+They not only provide coverage for pet sitters, groomers, dog trainers, and even pet taxis.

 What do you do in case of an emergency?

-I will make sure your pet is in a safe space and then immediately call you.
+I will immediately call you and/or your emergency contact.
 Some veterinary hospitals may not treat your pet without a form stating you give your pet sitter permission to do so.
 One great tip, give a call to your preferred veterinarian and ask them to put a note on your account with names of people who are allowed to bring your pet to see them.
 That way if an emergency does arise, they have your pet sitter on your account as a decision maker.
 Unfortunately, I've seen this happen many times in a clinic setting and care was not able to be provided other than stabilization.
 Having your credit card on file at your primary veterinarian is important, as your pet may not be released from medication treatment without payment in full.

 What is your cancellation policy?

 If you, the pet owner, cancel the booking for overnight stays, please provide at least seven days notice.
-Failure to do so may result in loss of deposit.
-Day care and boarding please provide at least three days.
+For day care and boarding please provide at least three days.
 For dog walking or drop in visits, you may cancel on the same day.
+A deposit of 50% is required for overnight stays if meet and greet goes well.
+I will also give you paperwork to complete prior to me staying.

-Termination by me, the pet sitter, would be anytime the pet(s) pose a danger to the health or safety of me or others.
+Termination by me, the pet sitter, would be anytime the pet(s) pose a danger to the health or safety of me, other people or pets.
 You will be notified immediately and any unused portion of your payment will be refunded.

 How much notice is needed to book with you?